Create your

 Author

-Dr. Marc Fetscherin is a devoted father to his daughters, Margaux and Mireille, and an accomplished author with several books to his name.
+Dr. Marc Fetscherin is a devoted father to his daughters, Margaux and Mirielle, and an accomplished author with several books to his name.
 Drawing from his professional writing expertise, he ventured into children's literature, blending creativity with heartfelt storytelling.
 His personal experience with divorce inspired his first children's book, We Are Family but Not Married, which helps parents navigate and explain evolving family dynamics to their children with empathy and care.
 Inspired by his daughters’ love for Halloween and their enthusiasm for family traditions, Marc’s latest book, Bones is Back: A Family Tradition for Halloween, grew from a cherished activity they shared each October.

 The story behind Bones